 I’ve collected information on Lum’s, and may revisit its arc, as there are many points of interest.
 For now, this essay at Wikipedia covers the basic history well.
-It shows as well an evocative, early photo of Lum’s in Florida.
+It includes an evocative early photo of Lum’s in Florida.

-At its peak the corporate office had some good money and technical resources behind it, yet success eluded at national level.
+At its peak the corporate office had some good money behind it, and good technical resources, but success eluded at national level for some reason.
 By the mid-1980s Lum’s as a chain was no more, but individual restaurants carried on here and there.
 The last apparently was in Bellevue, Washington.

 I mentioned earlier the Ollieburger, a staple of Lum’s menu.
 It was named for an Oliver in New York who devised the recipe and cooking technique.

-And then there was the famous hot dog.
+And now to the famous Lum’s hot dog.
 Lum’s billed it as “steamed” in beer, but it was more simmered I think.
-The humble offering stretched back to Lum’s origins as a curb-side wiener palace in 1950s south Florida.
+This humble offering stretched back to Lum’s origins as a curb-side wiener palace in 1950s South Florida.

 I had tried cooking hot dogs in beer before but without a clear success.
 Of course, Beer et Seq pours in the beer with fervour, usually of tongue-stripping qualities (all those hops!).
-The results were, well, bitter, and unbalanced.
+The results were too bitter, and unbalanced.

 In researching Lum’s history I found what seems to be the original hot dog recipe.
 In the website Talk of the Village, some seven years ago, “Senior Citizen” contributed a recipe he dubbed authentic.

 In the Parafu site in 2018 the same recipe appeared, with photos and other good details.
 So I followed their approach.*